New Zealand Rare Breeds Website: www.rarebreeds.co.nz – Information

 During initial surveys of feral sheep in the 1970s they were considered to be of little significance and were among those tagged for eradication by the Department of Conservation.
 However, a more recent awareness of the potential genetic importance of feral flocks of early origin has resulted in a renewed interest in the Woodstock sheep.

-The flock is believed to have originated from an introduction of Merinos to the Station in the 1890s, a time when there was little fencing.
+The flock is believed to have originated from an introduction of Merino sheep to the Station in second half of the nineteenth century, at a time when there was little fencing.
 Escapees were therefore easily able to establish themselves as a feral flock in the indigenous forest as well as the tussock grasslands.
 The present-day sheep have clean legs and faces and are disease and dag free.
 The rams are characteristically horned.
-Although basically white-woolled, one special feature of the Woodstock sheep is the percentage of ‘badger-faced’ animals found among them.
+Although basically white-woolled, one special feature of the Woodstock sheep is the percentage of ‘badger-faced’ animals found amongst them.

-Although the Canterbury section of the Rare Breeds Conservation Society financed the recovery of a number of Woodstock sheep, their present status is unknown.
+Although the Canterbury section of the Rare Breeds Conservation Society financed the recovery of a number of Woodstock sheep some years ago, their present status is very rare.

 See also: